-There are various JMS related samples available with your Interstage BPM installation in the <Interstage BPM Installation Directory>/client/samples/examples/source directory.
-These sample files can be recognized by their Jms.java file names.
+There are various JMS related samples available in the <engine directory>/client/samples/examples/source directory.
+These sample files can be recognized by their Jms\.java file names.

 Note: The JMS interface of Interstage BPM does not provide the functionality to create a process definition.
 Therefore you find a separate sample, createPlan.java which shows how to create a process definition.